Our ethos.

 I suspect my efforts emerge from a childhood shaped by the wooded suburbs outside Pittsburgh, where steel and timber were never opposites, but neighbors.
 Growing up amid forested hills threaded with rail lines, bridges, and mills, I experienced nature and industry as an inseparable landscape—trees infiltrating infrastructure, organic growth coexisting with engineered order.

 That early environment informs the material language of Helix & Hewn.
 Reclaimed wood carries memory, irregularity, and time—its grain recording weather, growth, and prior use.
-Steel enters as counterpoint: precise, deliberate, and imposed.
+Metal enters as counterpoint: precise, deliberate, and imposed.
 Together, they echo the places that shaped me, where human systems were built directly into the land rather than apart from it.

 My projects do not attempt to reconcile these forces.
 Instead, they seek to hold them in tension.
-Wood resists uniformity; steel insists on structure.
+Wood resists uniformity; metal insists on structure.
 Their coexistence reflects a formative belief born of place: that meaning often arises not from purity, but from friction—where nature and design, history and intention, are forced to occupy the same space.